amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ```
 # Pod security policies

 Pod security policies are [cluster level resources](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
-The
+The Google cloud [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) has some basic
+human friendly docs.
+A `psp` is a way to enforce certain policies that `pod` needs to comply with before it's allowed
+to be scheduled to be run on the cluster - create or an update operation (perhaps a restart of the pod?).
+Essentially,
+it is a type of a [validating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)

-summarized version of how pod security policies work are:
+The  summarized version of how pod security policies are enforced in practice is:

 - Create a policy (`psp`)
 - Create a cluster role allowing usage of the policy
 - Create a cluster role binding assigning subjects to the above role and hence allow usage of the policy

-A `psp` is a way to enforce certain policies that `pod` needs to comply with before it's allowed to be scheduled
-to be run on the cluster.

 On an AWS [EKS] cluster (https://docs.aws.amazon.com/eks/latest/userguide/pod-security-policy.html), we can see there
 is an existing policy already defined: